aboldguess/NPMManager/README.md

 - **Update** – run `git pull origin main` inside the project directory.
 - **Run** – start the project with `pm2` using `npm start` and the selected port.
   Additional environment variables can be configured per project via the **Env** button.
+The port variable name can be edited directly in the project row.

 New projects can be added using the **Add Project** button.
-When adding a project you can also supply environment variables if required.
+When adding a project you can also supply environment variables and choose the port variable name if required.

 The application requires a graphical environment capable of running Qt applications.